 Soy or No Soy?
 That Is the Question

 I don’t know who these women were supporting, or if the meat and milk industry were behind the article (although it would not be surprising), but we strongly recommend you do your own research on the issue, and read the following articles written by John Robbins, author of Diet For A New America, May All Be Fed, and The Food Revolution.
-Robbins responds to each of Fallon’s and Enig’s statements with clear, unbiased arguments, and also to a Mothering Magazine article about soy.
+Robbins responds to each of Fallon’s and Enig’s statements with clear, unbiased arguments.

 A word of caution.
 Authors praising the benefits of soy often recommend soy milk over cow’s milk, but this may not be the best choice for everyone.
 Raw cow’s and goat’s milk have many nutritional and health benefits, and Hindus have venerated the cow and consumed milk for thousands of years.
 Let’s not forget that certain highly evolved yogis lived to be over 100 years old on mainly milk, fruits, and nuts.